markjpjones/projects/yelp sentiment analysis/README.md

 weighted avg       0.95      0.95      0.95    200000
 ```

 The Logistic Regression and LinearSVC where the best performing models.
-With both acheving near perfect accuracy and recall scores for both classes.
+With both achieving near perfect accuracy and recall scores for both classes.
 This means the models were able to accurately predict whether a review was positive or negative.
 These scores should be treated with suspicion as they seem almost too good.
 To give ourselves a degree of confidence in these results we should sense check the training and test sets, as well as understand how the models are making predictions.
 First up lets check the training and test sets.
 One reason why the scores are so good could be that the training and test sets overlap.
 However, upon checking I found that the sets did not overlap and that both contained only unqiue reviews (no repetition).
 This seems to suggest that there are no issues with the sampled sets, so we can now check how the models are making predictions to see if the results were purely down to luck.
 This would happen if the probability of being in either class were quite similar (ie., close to 0.5).
 In ~88% of observations the models predicted the class with a probability of at least 85%.
 This means the models are confident in the predicitions they are making, and (more importantly) that the scores above were not due to chance.
 Given that everything seems to be fine, lets move on to model selection and behaviour interpretation.

 I chose the Logistic Regression model from the options I had.
 This was primarily due the results being slightly better than the LinearSVC, but in truth I could have chosen either.
 Below are the Precion/Recall and AUC/ROC curves for the Logisitc Regression model.